Shareholders approve Reynolds' acquisition of Lorillard

-(Reuters) - Camel cigarettes maker Reynolds American Inc’s shareholders approved its $25 billion acquisition of Newport menthol cigarette maker Lorillard Inc, a deal that would combine the No.2 and No.3 U.S. cigarette companies.
+(Reuters) - Camel cigarettes maker Reynolds American Inc’s RAI.N shareholders approved its $25 billion acquisition of Newport menthol cigarette maker Lorillard Inc LO.N, a deal that would combine the No.2 and No.3 U.S. cigarette companies.

 The deal, announced in July, has attracted intense antitrust scrutiny as a successful merger would result in a market 90 percent dominated by just two companies.